Christophenkoa/gsoc_multi_currency_civi_crm/README.md

 * PHP v7.2+
 * CiviCRM (*FIXME: Version number*)

+## Specifications
+* Allow to add membership type minimum fees for each currency (Load via API) used by a given organization and save in the db.
+* On the contribution Page allow user to pay membership due using one of the organization currency.
+* Allow payment processor to deal with each currency.

 ## Installation (Web UI)

 Learn more about installing CiviCRM extensions in the [CiviCRM Sysadmin Guide](https://docs.civicrm.org/sysadmin/en/latest/customize/extensions/).